joe-hannes/WateringApp/README.md

 ✍️ Code Structure
 =========

-  This Project uses the WAM soft architecture approach.
+  This Project uses the WAM software architecture approach.
 The following structure should be used:

   |
   |__Fachwerte